 In order to reach our goal of high-quality after school and summer programs for every child in Connecticut who needs them, we will need a significant investment of resources.
 The Connecticut After School Network advocates on behalf of increasing funding for after school and summer programs, as well as for the necessary infrastructure to support quality.
 In addition, we monitor all bills that might affect after school and summer program providers, and communicate these proposals to interested parties.
 Find your state and federal elected officials.

-Reach our representatives using their Twitter handles:
+Reach Connecticut’s representatives using their Twitter handles:

 Questions?
 Contact Michelle Doucette Cunningham at firstname.lastname@example.org or 860-730-2941.

-- State After School Funding AT RISK
+- After School Professionals Week

 GET THE FACTS:

 - Summer Learning Fact Sheet

 - Guide to Testifying at a Public Hearing